Give your business some resolutions to stick to during 2015…

 Content marketing’s been around long enough now to prove that it’s here to stay, so if you haven’t already why not start the new year by building a content marketing strategy?

 Blogging is a good place to start, as is getting your business on social media.
 But don’t be afraid to be ambitious and flex your creative muscles.
-Take inspiration from success stories like the Dollar Shave Club and use our guide to get started.
+Take inspiration from success stories like the Dollar Shave Club.

 Get to grips with the tax facts